fc-ideas/Nature-s-Binary-Ladder/full_article.md

 ---

+### Reliability and Claims

+As a **narrative and conceptual scaffold**, the binary ladder is reliable: it draws coherently on established physics and information theory, it clarifies multiscale pedagogy, and it offers a stimulating lens on emergence.
+As a **predictive physical law**, however, it is not yet reliable: the present evidence consists of curated correspondences rather than quantitative tests with clear falsifiability.
+We therefore present the construction explicitly as a *proposed log-length coordinate system with a dyadic stride* that appears to organise many known emergent transitions, and we invite others to probe, refine, or falsify it.
+Any stronger claim — for example, that the ladder already *explains* why the Universe builds structure only at these scales — would exceed the current evidentiary base.

+---

 ### Limitations

 The present framework indexes only *linear scale*; mass, time, and energy dimensions still need to be woven in.